advanced-ads/advanced-ads-genesis/readme.txt

 == Installation ==

-The Ads for Genesis plugin is based on the free Advanced Ads plugin, a simple and powerful ad management solution for WordPress.
+The Ads for Genesis plugin extends the free Advanced Ads plugin, a simple and powerful ad management solution for WordPress.
 Before using this plugin download, install and activate Advanced Ads for free from https://wordpress.org/plugins/advanced-ads/.
 You can use Advanced Ads along any other ad management plugin and don’t need to switch completely.

+== Screenshots ==

+1. Genesis placement to place a certain ad or ad group
+2. Choose the position based on hooks which your Genesis theme provides

 == Changelog ==